ICA Regional Branches: an introduction

 Furthermore, Regional Branches are an important element in enabling ICA to deliver its Mission.
 They may deliver elements of the professional programme developed by the Programme Commission and they can apply to ICA for project funding.
 And, of course, the International Congress every four years provides wonderful opportunities for branches to demonstrate their work, meet up and collaborate with other branches.

-As an ICA member you automatically become a member of your Regional Branch on joining.
+As an ICA member you can become a member of your Regional Branch on joining.
 Some branches, but not all, levy an additional membership fee.
 To learn more about joining a branch and joining instructions click here.

 To learn more about the individual branches and see a full list of the branches click here.